nyoma-diamond/CS4233-Escape/DevLog.md

 - Refactored out a bunch of my conditionals in `getNeighbours` to a predicate used exclusively for filtering jump neighbours
 - Refactored my checks for whether source and target coordinates are valid (not pathing, checking the actual coordinates) into its own function (this helps readability)
 - Also refactored out "as the crow flies" location validation into it's own method
+- Refactored movement pattern dependent code into the `Movement` class to simplify `EscapeGameManagerImpl`